stevana/stateful-pbt-with-fakes/README.md

 (`[Int]`), `f` is `reverse . reverse` and the property that we check for every generated input is that input is equal to the output.

-Next let’s contrast this picture with how the test setup looks when we are testing a stateful component.
+Next let's contrast this picture with how the test setup looks when we are testing a stateful component.
 A simple example of a stateful component is a counter with an `incr`ement operation which increment the counter and returns the old count.